-The Group is exposed to foreign exchange risk primarily arising from its financial assets and financial liabilities denominated in foreign currency.
+The Group is exposed to foreign exchange risk primarily arising from monetary assets and liabilities of certain subsidiaries denominated in foreign currencies other than their functional currencies.
 The currencies giving rise to this risk are primarily Renminbi and the United States Dollar.